96boards/documentation/CONTRIBUTE.md

     ```
   - And modify them according to your board
 - Make sure to place all the images in the ```assets/images``` folder with the correct resolution as mentioned in the template.
+- If your board has its guides section populated, make sure to add the board to our [guides page](guides) ```/guides/README.md```
+- Before submitting a Pull Request to the 96Boards repository, make sure to read and adhere to our guidelines mentioned in the [Guidelines for submitting a Pull Request](#guidelines-for-submitting-a-pull-request) section.

 ***